Jayesh-Office/UserManagement/README.md

     "mobile_number":"98xxxxxxxx",
     "status":"true",
     "password":"passxxxd"
-  }
+  }  <br />

-4. GetUserById "api/users/getById/{id}" -
+4. GetUserById "api/users/getById/{id}" -  <br />
-   This is GET request to get the user by its "id".
+   This is GET request to get the user by its "id".  <br />

-5. Delete User "api/users/deleteById/{id}" -
+5. Delete User "api/users/deleteById/{id}" -  <br />
-   This is POST request to delete the user by its "id".
+   This is POST request to delete the user by its "id".  <br />

-6. UpdateById "/api/users/updateById/{id}" -
+6. UpdateById "/api/users/updateById/{id}" -  <br />
-   This is PUT request and in this we have to pass the following JSON data in body.
+   This is PUT request and in this we have to pass the following JSON data in body. <br />
    {
     "username": "xxx",
     "last_name":"xxx",